VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ```

 ### With learning

-Let us now switch to the third reward function after a few samples (running the first reward function).
-Recall that this reward function changes the preferences of the users and is working with a **different** action space than before.
-We should see the learner pick up these changes and optimize towards the new preferences
+Now, we switch to the third reward function after a few samples (running the first reward function).
+Remember that this reward function changes the preferences of the users.
+It is working with a **different** action space than before.
+We should see the learner pick up these changes and optimize the new preferences.

 ```python
 # use first reward function initially and then switch to third reward function